miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 **Architecture Pattern:** All recording logic lives in the main process for better access to Electron APIs, with UI controls in the renderer process communicating via IPC.
 We'll use a RecordingService class to manage recording state and coordinate multiple simultaneous streams.

+**Unified Recording UX:** Instead of separate buttons for each recording type, we use a single "Record" button that opens a unified modal with a step-based flow.
+Users choose what to record (Screen Only / Webcam Only / Screen + Webcam), then proceed through type-specific configuration steps.
+This creates a cleaner, more intuitive UX.

 ## Instructions for AI Agent

 1. **Read Phase**: Before implementing each PR, read all files listed in the "Files to Read" section